lucidbard/dig3480-tutorial-2/README.md

 You will be using the script `caam` to submit assignments.
 Each time you checkout a repository for the first time, you will enter the "register" command.
 Then, when you wish to submit your work, you will use the "submit" command.

+### Main Character and First Script
+In this tutorial, you learn how to import assets and set up the main character.
+###

 ### Register

 `./caam register`